mondoohq/docs/releases/2025-07-mondoo-release-highlights.md

 ## Take control of exceptions

-There will be times when you’ll need to remove an exception, even if it has already been approved.
+There will be times when you'll need to remove an exception, even if it has already been approved.
 Now you can remove approved exceptions from the exceptions page or policy/asset/finding exception tabs.
 Once an exception has been removed, checks will be applied and scores updated.

 ![Removing an exception from Mondoo](/img/release-highlights/2025-07/remove_exception.png)